 Retinopathy of Prematurity (ROP) is a potentially blinding eye disorder that primarily affects premature infants.
 It occurs when abnormal blood vessels grow and spread throughout the retina, the layer of nerve tissue at the back of the eye that senses light and sends images to the brain.
 These abnormal vessels are fragile and can leak, causing scarring of the retina and potentially leading to retinal detachment, which is the main cause of visual impairment and blindness in ROP.
-Early detection and treatment are crucial in managing ROP to prevent vision loss.
+Early detection and retinopathy of prematurity treatment are crucial in managing and preventing vision loss.

 Types of Retinopathy of Prematurity (ROP)